zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

   string can be provided.
 The format and requirements are specified below in section [TXT record].
   * If a blocking policy is found then no URL is fetched from the IANA RDAP database.
-However, this blocking policy has no affect on a TLD string specified in [Backend configuration].
+However, this blocking policy has no effect on a TLD string specified in [Backend configuration].